kumavale/ConcatSQL/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

-ExOverwriteSQL(`exowsql`) is a secure SQL database library I'm currently developing as project for my graduation work.
+ConcatSQL(`concatsql`) is a secure SQL database library I'm currently developing as project for my graduation work.
 You can use string concatenation to prevent SQL injection.

 Supported databases: